 FPIRI grants provide funding for humanities fellowships of four to twelve months.
 The fellowships are held at the U.S. grantee institutions or—in the case of overseas research centers and organizations—abroad.

-FPIRI grants support fellowship stipends at a rate of $4,200 per month and a portion of the costs of selecting the fellows, up to $7,000.
-Indirect costs are not allowed in this program.
+FPIRI grants support fellowship stipends at a rate of $4,200 per month and a portion of the costs of selecting the fellows, up to $5,000.

 The potential applicant pool for this program is limited, since applications are accepted only from independent research institutions that have preexisting fellowship programs.
 On the one hand, this results in a small number of applications each year.
 On the other hand, the quality of the applications tends to be very high, so that most applicants have historically received funding.